• Skip to primary navigation

 About a dozen Black Mission Figs on bright green fig leaves and basil.

 • fresh figs - Choose plump figs that have a little bit of give when pressed lightly.
 They should not be too soft.
-Black Mission figs are featured in hear, though you can use any variety you like.
+Black Mission figs are featured here, though you can use any variety you like.
 Several fig varieties are described here.

 • bread - Use any bread you like that's going to be firm enough to hold the ingredients.
+Sturdy yet soft is perfect.
 I use large slices of bread (imagine a typical loaf of sourdough in terms of shape and size) and cut them into thirds.
 I like to use a darker bread, like Squaw, which you can find in most grocery stores.
 I love the delicious deep flavor and it's beautiful with the figs.

 - Add the washed and dried basil leaves to a blender with the oil, salt and sugar.
 Blend until smooth and set aside.